getspacetime/makani/README.md

 Collection of UI components built specifically for .NET MAUI Blazor

 ## Why Makani?
 Makani was born based on the need for lightweight, performant, and customizable UI components for .NET MAUI Blazor.
 Makani is built on the wonderful CSS framework, [Tailwind CSS](https://tailwindcss.com/).
-While a simple theme will be included, the hope is that the community is able to customize the theme to fit their needs, while the main focus of the Makani library will provide a powerful set of components that work flawlessly with .NET MAUI Blazor.
+While a simple theme will be included, the hope is that the community is able to customize the theme to fit their needs.

+The main focus of the Makani library is to provide a powerful set of components that work flawlessly with .NET MAUI Blazor.

 ## 🏗️ Design Principles
 - Built first and foremost for .NET MAUI Blazor